Billy Gilbert: Feature films

-One of his standard routines had Gilbert progressively getting excited or nervous about something, and his speech would break down into facial spasms, culminating in a big, loud sneeze.
+One of his standard routines was introduced in burlesque and had become established in his act by 1929: Gilbert would progressively get excited or nervous about something, and his speech would break down into facial spasms, culminating in a big, loud sneeze.
+Gilbert did the sneeze routine in a memorable cameo in the Paramount comedy Million Dollar Legs (1932) starring W. C. Fields, Jack Oakie, Susan Fleming, and Ben Turpin.
 He used this bit so frequently that Walt Disney thought of him immediately when casting the voice of Sneezy in Snow White and the Seven Dwarfs (1937).
-Gilbert and Disney would later work together again in the "Mickey and the Beanstalk" sequence in Fun and Fancy Free (1947), with Gilbert voicing Willie the Giant in a very similar way to Sneezy.
-Gilbert did the sneeze routine in a memorable cameo in the Paramount comedy Million Dollar Legs (1932) starring W. C. Fields, Jack Oakie, Susan Fleming, and Ben Turpin.
+Gilbert and Disney would later work together again in the "Mickey and the Beanstalk" sequence in Fun and Fancy Free (1947), with Gilbert voicing Willie the Giant in a similar "Sneezy" voice.

-Gilbert as Friar Tuck and Red Skelton as Robin Hood in this Red Skelton Show 1956 sketch.
+Gilbert as Friar Tuck and Red Skelton as Robin Hood on the Red Skelton Show 1956 sketch.

 Gilbert is prominent in most of the movies he appeared in, and he often used dialects.
 He appeared as "Herring" – a parody of Nazi official Hermann Göring – the minister of war in Charlie Chaplin's The Great Dictator.
-He danced with Alice Faye and Betty Grable in Tin Pan Alley; he stole scenes as a dim-witted process server in the fast-paced comedy His Girl Friday; playing an Italian character, he played opposite singer Gloria Jean in The Under-Pup and A Little Bit of Heaven.
-He was also the soda server to Freddie Bartholomew in Captains Courageous.
+He danced with Alice Faye and Betty Grable in Tin Pan Alley; he stole scenes as a befuddled process server in the fast-paced comedy His Girl Friday; playing an Italian character, he played opposite singer Gloria Jean in The Under-Pup and A Little Bit of Heaven.
+He served a soda to Freddie Bartholomew in Captains Courageous.
 He was featured in the John Wayne and Marlene Dietrich film Seven Sinners.
 All of these were choice Gilbert roles, and all filmed within a single year, demonstrating how prolific and talented he was.

 Gilbert seldom starred in movies but did have occasional opportunities to play leads.
 In 1943, he headlined a brief series of two-reel comedies for Columbia Pictures.
-That same year, Monogram Pictures teamed him with the urbane stage comedian Frank Fay for a comedy series; Fay left the series after the first entry.
-Gilbert asked his closest friend, vaudeville veteran Shemp Howard, to replace him.
+That same year, Monogram Pictures teamed him with the urbane stage comedian Frank Fay for a series of four feature-length comedies.
+Fay left the series after the first entry, Spotlight Scandals (1943).
+Gilbert asked his closest friend, vaudeville veteran Shemp Howard, to replace Fay in the remaining three comedies.
 Howard had been the original third member of the Three Stooges before leaving to pursue a solo career.

 Later years

 During the late 1940s and early 1950s, Gilbert worked on Broadway in several productions as an actor, writer and director.
 These include acting roles in Fanny, The Chocolate Soldier, and Gypsy Lady, and directing roles in The Red Mill and other plays.
 In the 1950s, Billy Gilbert worked frequently in television, including a memorable pantomime sketch with Buster Keaton on You Asked for It.
-He appeared regularly on the children's program Andy's Gang with Andy Devine, and starred as the giant in the Producers' Showcase TV episode of Jack and the Beanstalk (1956), along with Celeste Holm and Joel Grey as Jack.
+He appeared regularly on the children's program Andy's Gang with Andy Devine, and starred as the giant in Jack and the Beanstalk (1956), with Celeste Holm, and Joel Grey as Jack, in a Producers' Showcase TV episode.
 He retired from the screen following his appearance in the feature Five Weeks in a Balloon (1962).